Best Smart Home Security Systems 2026 (No Monthly Fee)

 Best smart home security system with no monthly fee?

-The Eufy Security S380 HomeBase 3 leads the no-fee category at 149$ to 349$ one-time, with 16TB local AI storage and on-device face recognition at 0$ a month.
+The Eufy Security S380 HomeBase 3 leads the no-fee category at 249$ to 349$ one-time, with 16GB onboard local AI storage (expandable to 16TB via external drive) and AI human detection at 0$ a month.
 The Abode iota All-In-One Security Kit ships a free tier at 219$ hardware plus 0$ a month for self-monitor.
 The Ring Alarm 8-Piece Kit supports self-monitor at 0$ a month but lacks cellular backup without Protect Plus.
-The 3-yr math: Eufy at 149$ versus SimpliSafe Standard at 947$ — about a 6.3x cost differential.
+The 3-yr math: Eufy at 249$ versus SimpliSafe Standard at 948$ — about a 3.8x cost differential.

 SimpliSafe vs Ring vs Eufy: which is the most reliable?

 Consumer Reports rates SimpliSafe #1 in 2026 on pro-dispatch verification and cellular-on-every-tier reliability.
 Ring runs Alexa-native with cellular gated behind Protect Plus at 19.99$ a month.
-Eufy ships 16TB local AI storage and on-device face recognition at 0$ a month with no cellular.
+Eufy ships 16GB onboard local AI storage (expandable to 16TB) and on-device face recognition at 0$ a month with no cellular.
 Different buyers, not different quality — pro-monitoring shoppers go SimpliSafe; Echo households go Ring; no-fee owners go Eufy.
 PCMag and Security.org converge on this read across their 2026 roundups.

 Can I add my existing smart locks and cameras to a security system?

-Abode iota supports Z-Wave plus HomeKit, which yields about 100 compatible third-party sensors and locks per Tom's Guide.
+Abode iota supports Z-Wave, Zigbee, and HomeKit, so it pairs third-party sensors and locks rather than only Abode's own — the expandability Wirecutter calls the most flexible of any DIY system.
 Ring integrates Ring cameras and doorbells natively in the Ring app.
 Eufy works with the eufy camera ecosystem and HomeBase.
 SimpliSafe ships limited third-party support — cameras work in-system but external smart locks integrate through Alexa routines only.
 Plan the integration path against your existing inventory before buying the hub.

 Will a home security system void my rental agreement?